vsosp16/portfolio/content/_index.md

 {{< /cards >}}
 </div>

-## About Me
+## About Yasin

 {{< faq >}}

-  {{< faq-item title="Who is Yasin?" >}}
+  {{< faq-item title="Frontend Oriented Fullstack WordPress Developer?" >}}
   Fullstack WordPress Developer (Frontend-Oriented) with 8 years of expertise in WordPress development.
   Specialized in Web development, SEO, SEM, and e-commerce solutions.
   My expertise lies in frontend development and technical design, but I am also capable of managing end-to-end web projects.
 Just like any developer should do, I find or create the necessary solution for any web project.
   {{< /faq-item >}}

   {{< faq-item title="Technical Support Yasin?" >}}